iterait/shepherd/docs/bare_sheep.rst

 Model Name and Version
 **********************

-Bare sheep allows to run *jobs* with any model name and version as long as a **cxflow** configuration file can be found in ``working_directory``/``model_name``/``model_version``/``config.yaml``.
+Bare sheep allows to run *jobs* with any model name and version as long as a **emloop** configuration file can be found in ``working_directory``/``model_name``/``model_version``/``config.yaml``.

 For example with ``working_directory="/var"``, ``model_name="my_project/models"`` and finally ``model_version`` empty,